iiasa/Condor_run_R/configuring.md

 Default value: `0`

 Number of times to auto-release (retry) held bundle-seeding jobs before giving up.
-Not retrying—by using the 0 default value—is fine when you have plenty of execution points (EPs) in the cluster: execute points that could not receive the bundle are assumed to be unavailable and will be excluded from the subsequent job submission stage.
-The execute points that could receive the bundle will still process your jobs.
+Not retrying—by using the 0 default value—is fine when you have plenty of execution points (EPs) in the cluster: execution points that could not receive the bundle are assumed to be unavailable and will be excluded from the subsequent job submission stage.
+The execution points that could receive the bundle will still process your jobs.

 When the cluster has only one or a couple of EPs, or there are intermittent failures on account of networking issues, it may be worthwhile to retry a few times.
 This can make the seeding process take longer.